-- For the Chairman of the Supervisory Board: € 120,000 - For the Deputy Chairman of the Supervisory Board: € 90,000 each - For every other elected member of the Supervisory Board: € 60,000 each - For the Chairmen of the Audit Committee and Risk Committee: an additional € 10,000 each
+- For the Chairman of the Supervisory Board: € 120,000 - For the Deputy Chairman of the Supervisory Board: € 90,000 each - For every other elected member of the Supervisory Board: € 60,000 each - For the Chairman of the Audit Committee and Risk Committee: an additional € 10,000 each

 The annual remuneration for the financial year is allocated and paid on a pro rata basis or in its entirety depending on how long the Supervisory Board member has served on the Supervisory Board or committee, and whether he or she chairs the Supervisory Board or committee.
-In addition, the Annual General Meeting resolved on 21 June 2018 to pay each elected member of the Supervisory Board an additional attendance fee of EUR 1,000 for each meeting they attend.
+In addition, the Annual General Meeting resolved on 21 June 2018 to pay each elected member of the Supervisory Board an additional attendance fee of € 1,000 for each meeting they attend.

-Provisions for Supervisory Board remuneration were booked for the 2018 financial year.

-Based on the newly adopted remuneration model, the members of the Supervisory Board are paid the following remuneration reflecting their time in office and chairman positions held:
+Corresponding provisions for Supervisory Board remuneration for the financial year 2019 were formed.
+Members of the Supervisory Board will be paid the following remuneration for 2019, reflecting their time in office and chairman positions held:

-Supervisory Board member Fixed remuneration in € thousands Attendance payments in € thousands Total remuneration in € thousands
+Supervisory Board member in € thousand Fixed remuneration Attendance payments Total remuneration

 Erwin Hameseder 120 31 151

-Martin Schaller 100 27 127
+Martin Schaller 94 27 121

-Heinrich Schaller 95 26 121
+Heinrich Schaller 90 24 114

-Klaus Buchleitner 60 5 65
+Klaus Buchleitner 60 4 64

-Peter Gauper 60 5 65
+Peter Gauper 60 7 67

-Wilfried Hopfner 60 6 66
+Wilfried Hopfner 60 7 67

 Rudolf Könighofer 60 12 72

-Johannes Ortner 60 60 10 70 66
+Johannes Ortner 60 ]] 71

-Günther Reibersdorfer
+Günther Reibersdorfer 60 7 67

-Eva Eberhartinger 65 22 87
+Eva Eberhartinger 70 17 87

+Andrea Gaal 60 31 91

-Birgit Noggler 60 31 91
+Birgit Noggler 66 31 97

-Andrea Gaal 32 11 43

-Bettina Selden 28 8 36
+Total 860 209 1,069